JWST Background-Limited Observations

 panels or data software packages;

 Many observations with JWST will be background limited, meaning that the noise will be dominated by the level of background emission, and not by photon noise from the target or detector noise.
-The JWST Background Model article describes the origins of the background emission and its spectral shape, while JWST Background Variability describes time variable aspects of the various background components.
+For more detailed information, the JWST Background Model article describes the origins of the background emission and its spectral shape, while JWST Background Variability describes time variable aspects of the various background components.

 There are multiple components to the JWST background.
 The one that varies seasonally is the zodiacal emission, due to the changing path length of Solar System dust through which JWST must observe, as well as the temperature and temperature range of that dust.
 As a result, for mid-infrared wavelengths where the zodiacal emission peaks, a target may have a low background for only a fraction of all the days when the target is technically observable.
 For an overview of the backgrounds at a given sky position, consider using the JWST Backgrounds Tool to visualize the time variability.

 The Background Limited special requirement in APT

 It is often not obvious whether a particular observation needs to use the Background Limited special requirement.
-Here are two non-intuitive examples:
+Here are 2 non-intuitive examples:

-- MIRI imaging at 25.5 μm is background limited, but that background is dominated by emission from the primary mirrors (assumed by the ETC to be time independent), not by the time variable zodiacal emission.
+- MIRI imaging at 25.5 μm is background limited, but that background is dominated by thermal emission from the primary mirrors (assumed by the ETC to be time independent), not by the time variable zodiacal emission.
 As a result, all observable dates for a target may have a background level that is <10% above the minimum background.

 - While sufficiently deep NIRCam imaging at 4.4 μm will be dominated by the time variable zodiacal emission, for shallower observations the SNR will instead be dominated by detector effects.
 The integration time where that transition occurs is a function of wavelength, brightness, ecliptic latitude of the target, and the chosen filter.